DaveBenham/VenomModules/README.md

  - If enabled, then the corresponding button toggles on or off whenever the CV input transitions to high.
  - If disabled (default), then the corresponding button is turned on (muted) when the CV transitions to high, and turned off (unmuted) when the CV transitions to low.

 In addition to mutes, the expander has a Disable button / CV input pair that turns off linear drumming, allowing all input triggers/gates to pass through, without syncing to any clock.
 The Disable CV operates the same as for the mutes.
 If a Linear Beats has both an input and output expander, then disabling either side will disable the linear drumming.
+Note that disabling Linear Beats is not quite the same as bypassing Linear Beats because the expander mutes are still active when Linear Beats is disabled.

 An expander is ignored if it is bypassed.